Skip to main content

 Grades

-KTH generally uses a seven-grade goal-related grading scale (A, B, C, D, E, Fx, F) for courses.
-A–E are grades corresponding to a pass, with A being the highest grade.
-The grade Fx is not a final grade, and indicates that the result is close to a pass and may be upgraded to a pass.
+KTH generally uses a seven-grade scale (A, B, C, D, E, Fx, F).
+A–E are passing grades, with A being the highest grade.
+Fx indicates that the result is close to a pass and may be upgraded to a pass.
 For degree projects, the grades pass (P) and fail (F) are used.

 Examination results and grades